mapbox/mapbox.js/API.md

 the Javascript API - you'll identify with MapBox's services simply by using your own custom maps.

+## Reading this Documentation

+This documentation is organized by _methods_ in the Javascript API.
+Each method is shown with potential arguments, and their types.
+For instance, the `setFilter` method on `L.mapbox.markerLayer` is documented as:

+    markerLayer.setFilter(filter: function)

+The format `filter: function` means that the single argument to `setFilter`, a filter function, should be a Javascript function.
+Other kinds of arguments include `object`, `string`, or `Element`.

+When the API has a Javascript constructor function that returns an object, the constructor is documented with its full name and the functions on the object are named with just the type of the object.
+For instance, `L.mapbox.markerLayer` documents a function that returns a layer for markers.
+The methods on that object are then documented as `markerLayer.setFilter`, `markerLayer.getGeoJSON`, and so on.

 # Map

 ## L.mapbox.map(element: Element, id: string | url: string | tilejson: object, [options: object])